 Mat 22:42 Saying, What think ye of Christ? whose son is he?
 They say unto him, The Son of David.

-Yahshua said to them what say you regarding Messiah?
+- Mat 22:42 Tell me, what do you think concerning the Messiah?
 Whose son is he?
-They replied unto him, The Son of David.
+They said unto him, the Son of David

-Mat 22:44 The LORD said unto my lord, Sit thou on my right hand, till I make thine enemies thy footstool?
+- Mat 22:43-44 He said unto them, how then did David in the spirit call him Yahweh, saying, Yahweh said unto my lord, Sit thou on my right hand, till I make thine enemies my footstool

-Matt 22:45 If David then call him LORD, how is he his son?
+Mat 22:45 If David then called him Lord, how is he his son?

-If David then called Him Yahweh, how is He David’s son?
+- Mat 22:45 If David then called him Yahweh, how is he his son?

 John 14:7 If ye had known me, ye should have known my Father also: and from henceforth ye know him, and have seen him

 Messiah said unto Philip, have I not been with you for some time now, and yet hast thou not known me?
 He that hath seen me hath seen the Father; and how then do you say show us the Father (John 14:9)?

 - As already discussed, the Savior (who is God) cannot sit on the right hand of God.